Samuelk-Chase/Portfolio-Cybersecurity--Certificate/Portfolio_Activitys/File_Permissions_Linux.md

 ## Summary

-This README provides a brief overview of managing file and directory permissions in Linux through command-line tools.
+This file provides a brief overview of managing file and directory permissions in Linux through command-line tools.
 Refer to the specific sections for detailed instructions and examples.